Enterprise-Group-Ltd/aws-services-snapshot/README.md

 # EGL AWS Snapshot Services Utility

+  * Note: For a quick and simple snapshot, use version 1 located here: https://github.com/Enterprise-Group-Ltd/aws-services-snapshot/tree/master/v1
+          Version 1 is quick and easy while version 2 requires a PostgreSQL database and significant setup.

-This shell script snapshots the current state of AWS resources and writes it to JSON files
+This shell script snapshots the current state of AWS resources and writes it to JSON files and PostreSQL tables

 This utility produces snapshots that: